thewanionly/vite-react-tsjr-template/README_TO_USE.md

 Helpful links to follow as guide: TODO:

+## Theme and Global Styles

+### Theme

+You can your colors, typography, and breakpoints in `src/styles/variables` folder.
+The variable names should attempt to be describing the values as is, and not the meaning of the value.

+In `src/styles/theme/theme.ts`, use the variables created above and this time, the theme properties should be describing the meaning or usage of the variables in the context of your application.
+For example, the color `#FFF` should be named `white` in your varialbes but in theme, it could be named as `bodyText`, suggesting this color is used for body text.

+In `src/styles/theme/styled.d.ts`, add the type definition of your theme object and declare the properties of the theme interface.

+In `main.tsx`, the App component should be wrapped with `Theme` component.

+### Global styles

+You can add your global styles, including css reset styles, in `src/styles/global.ts`.

+In `main.tsx`, the `GlobalStyles` component should be one of the Theme component's children and sibling to your App component.

+## Fonts (Typography)

+TODO:

 ## Contributing

 We are using `husky` to run a pre-commit hook whenever we commit and `commitizen` to standardize commit messages.
 Ideally whenever you want to commit your staged files, you would just run `git cz` or just `cz` and you will be prompted a series of steps to input your commit message in the terminal.
 After that, the pre-commit hook will run.
 The issue with this is that whenever the pre-commit hook fails, you will lose your commit message, which you may have not saved somewhere else.
 So what we really want is whenever we run `cz`, the pre-commit hook should run first and if it succeeded, that's the only time the commit message prompt will be shown.
 There's really no progress with this issue yet: https://github.com/commitizen/cz-cli/issues/604.